grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image120.jpeg" alt-text="A hand holding a black pen.":::

-16. Using a 3IP Torx Plus Screwdriver, remove the 7 3IP screws on the PCBA holding it to the D Bucket. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+16. Using a 3IP Torx Plus Screwdriver, remove the seven 3IP screws on the PCBA holding it to the D Bucket. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-    Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+    Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image121.jpeg" alt-text="A hand holding a screwdriver.":::